 In a stunning contrast between the beautiful and the macabre, the opening shot of The Neon Demon is emblematic of Nicolas Winding Refn’s whole oeuvre.
-His fascination with the lurid is only matched by his penchant for creating strikingly beautiful images—an aesthetic paradox rejected by the more impatient and less open-minded of his audience, who are quick to judge the dazzling visuals of his films as vapid because they lack a conventional narrative to back them up.
+His fascination with the lurid is only matched by his penchant for creating strikingly beautiful images—an artistic paradox rejected by the more impatient and less open-minded of his audience, quick to judge the dazzling visuals of his films as vapid because they lack a more conventional narrative to back them up.
 The irony of Refn’s critical backlash is that The Neon Demon is precisely about an industry which places judgement on individuals based on the conventional and superficial standards of beauty.
 It’s not so surprising that the controversial director’s newest venture sets its sights on the fashion industry, because like Refn’s films the fashion industry is a paradox between the beautiful and the macabre—a culture that obsesses over beauty, but with it an inherent consumerist